Libra: The Currency Putting the Government into a Frenzy

 And before we know it, Libra could be swiftly integrated into Facebook’s suite of communications platforms, including Messenger, WhatsApp and Instagram streamlining all communications and payments into one source, owned and controlled by Facebook.

-At the time of this writing, Facebook is altering its plans for its Libra cryptocurrency project following months of severe regulatory pressure and political pushback.
+At the time of this writing, Facebook is altering its plans for its Libra digital currency project following months of severe regulatory pressure and political pushback.

 It looks like now Facebook will have to support the US dollar, the euro, and the Libra token when it is eventually completed and ready to launch.